Input-to-state stabilization of linear systems under data-rate constraints: Stability analysis

-\end{lem} \begin{proof} See Appendix~\ref{appx:proof-cap-ini-x-E}. \end{proof}
+\end{lem} \begin{proof} See Appendix~\ref{appx:proof-cap-ini-kinf}. \end{proof}

-We now show that if the state escapes, then it is guaranteed to be recaptured in finite time. \begin{lem} If the state escapes at $ t_j > 0 $, then it is recaptured at some sampling time $ t_i > t_j $ satisfying
+We now establish that if the state escapes, then it is guaranteed to be recaptured in finite time. \begin{lem} If the state escapes at $ t_j > 0 $, then it is recaptured at some sampling time $ t_i > t_j $ satisfying

 where $ \eta_d $ is defined in Lemma~\ref{lem:proof-cap-ini}. \end{lem} \begin{proof} See Appendix~\ref{appx:proof-cap}. \end{proof}